iai-group/MovieBot/docs/source/nlu.rst

 Slots
 -----

 The slots are defined in the enumeration :py:class:`Slots <moviebot.nlu.annotation.slots.Slots>`.
-Note that some of these slots cannot be filled by the user, such as `imdb_link` and `cover_image`.
+Note that some of these slots cannot be filled upon the reception of a user utterance, such as `imdb_link` and `cover_image`.

 **References**